From 2D Images to 3D Model:Weakly Supervised Multi-View Face Reconstruction with Deep Fusion: Experiment

 \subsection{Ablation Study}

-In order to verify the effectiveness of MulEn-Unet and the mask mechanism we designed, we perform more ablation experiments as shown in Table~\ref{tab3}.
-The mean and standard deviation of RMSE are again used as the evaluation metric.
-First, from v1, v2, v6, it can be found that the multi-view feature fusion network we designed is superior to traditional CNN and Unet in this task.
+In order to verify the effectiveness of the proposed feature fusion backbone and the mask mechanism we designed, we perform more ablation experiments, as shown in Tab.~\ref{tab3}.
+First, from v1, v2, and v6, it can be found that the multi-view feature fusion network we designed is superior to traditional CNN and Unet in this task.
 Then, the results of v2 and v6 hint that the multi-layer feature interaction in the feature extraction stage is better than the direct concatenation of features at the end.
-To be fair, we set the number of layers of RedNet and ResNet to 50.
 Through the RMSE of v3 and v6, it is clear that RedNet performs better than ResNet in this task.
 For v4, we not only remove the mask loss but also the face mask $\mathbf{I}_{A}$, $\mathbf{I}_{B}$ and $\mathbf{I}_{C}$, which are concatenated to the original image.
-By comparing v5 and v6, we can see that the face mask mechanism promotes the network to generate a higher-precision model.
+By comparing v5 and v6, we can observe that the face mask mechanism promotes the network to generate a higher-precision model.
 Moreover, we verify the face mask and mask loss separately.
 Mask loss has a much smaller effect on the accuracy of the model than face mask.
 While the qualitative result of mask loss is positive for the adjustment of the model during training, we retain this part for reference.
 Finally, we remove $L_{lan\_3d}$, which means that our model can be trained with only three multi-view images without any 3D label (as denoted as v5).
 The result also shows that our model is accurate and stable.